 Doing a public launch

-Finding good marketing channels
+Finding good marketing and acquisition channels

 Nathan Barry (founder of ConvertKit), taught himself web design at age 16, worked for a startup when he was 19, launched an iOS app shortly after that, and then (at 22) built an audience and sold a course on web app design.
 His current company, ConvertKit, is doing $20 million a year in revenue.
 He launched it when he was 23 years old.